Armin-Abdollahi/Armin-Abdollahi.github.io/_pages/about.md

 Let’s Connect!

-Feel free to reach out via email at [armin.abdollahi.64@gmail.com]("armin.abdollahi.64@gmail.com") or [a.abdollahi@iau-tnb.ac.ir]("a.abdollahi@iau-tnb.ac.ir").
+Feel free to reach out via email at <a href="mailto:armin.abdollahi.64@gmail.com">armin.abdollahi.64@gmail.com</a>.
 You can also find me on [LinkedIn](https://www.linkedin.com/in/armin-abdollahi) and [GitHub](https://github.com/Armin-Abdollahi) for updates on my research, projects, and teaching endeavors.